Adventures in (Getting Rid of) Clickbait Marketing

 Teens, millennials, and even the older generations online have become quick to recognize a clickbait headline when they see one.
 As a society, we are avoiding these annoying titles more than ever before.
 So I think we can all agree- clickbait marketing needs to be gone for good.

-The first thing any copywriter will have noticed after writing for a period of time is that most people won’t read past your headline.
+The first thing any copywriter learns is that most people won’t read past the headline.
 It is the few and far between that actually continue to read your work.
 That being said, it is evident that the headline is most important in any piece of work.

 Instead, try to write a headline that is unique, specific, urgent, and useful.